zackdever/zackdever.github.com/README.md

 Development
 -----------
-A development server is provided to serve static assets.
+A development server is provided.

     $ script/server